exfil0/MSSQLSEC/README.md

 # MSSQL SECURITY CHECK FRAMEWORK

 MSSQLSC is a comprehensive toolkit, incorporating advanced tools and methodologies, specifically designed for performing in-depth audits on MSSQL databases.
 It is more than just a static set of tools; it's a dynamic framework that continuously evolves to meet the demands of the changing landscape of database security and audit requirements.
-Our team is dedicated to constantly updating and refining MSSQLSC, adding new features and methodologies based on the latest best practices and standards in the industry.
+I am dedicated to constantly updating and refining MSSQLSC, adding new features and methodologies based on the latest best practices and standards in the industry.

 # TABLE OF CONTENTS